-• when you put the call on Hold, it stays on hold on the line that it came in on.
-To make the call available to other extensions, press a free SWCA key.
+when you put the call on Hold, it stays on hold on the line that it came in on.
+To make the call available to other extensions, press a free SWCA key to transfer the line.

 Calls with appearances on SWCA keys show a solid indicator when the call is active.
 On the extension where the call is active, an Intercom or Line button also becomes active.